There and Back Again: Bulk-to-Defect via Ward Identities: Derivation

 \section{Derivation}

+We now present the general framework in which we derive identities between connected correlators.
+Many of the foundations that follow are based on work in \cite{upcoming}, where a more detailed discussion can be found.

-We consider the general situation in which an anomaly may arise under the action of a symmetry group $G$.
-Let $L_g$ denote the left action of $g\in G$ on the bulk and defect couplings $r$ and $w$, so that the partition function transforms as \bal Z[L_g(r),L_g(w)]=e^{A[g,w]} Z[r, w]\,, \eal where $A[g,w]$ is a local functional of $w$.
-This expression indicates that under the action of $g$, the partition function may not be strictly invariant but can acquire a multiplicative phase $e^{A[g,w]}$.
-Such a phase is known as a c-number anomaly, since it is a number-valued functional rather than an operator-valued one.
+Let $L_g$ denote the left action of $g \in G$ on the bulk and defect couplings $r$ and $w$.
+Under such a transformation the partition function behaves as \bal Z[L_g(r),L_g(w)]=e^{A[g,w]} Z[r, w]\,, \eal where $A[g,w]$ is a local functional of $w$, and $e^{A[g,w]}$ encodes a possible anomaly generated by the action of the symmetry group $G$ on the partition function.
+As emphasized in \cite{upcoming}, anomalies play an important role, including in bulk--defect systems.
+However, in the examples studied in the following sections no anomalies arise, so for the remainder of this work we restrict to the case $e^{A[g,w]} = 1$ and leave the analysis of nontrivial anomalies to future work.